General and Operations Managers

 What is the job like

 75% of General Managers said they were satisfied with their job and 57% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like

 How we can help

-Start your journey to be A General Manager
+Start your journey to be a General and Operations Manager

 Yes, I'm sure